Gernott/mask/Documentation/ChangeLog/7.1/Index.rst

 This was an important part in implementing the new :php:`JsonSplitLoader`, too.
 The Loaders can only deal with this type of object.
 And this is good.

-You can use this API by injecting the class directly in the construcor.
+You can use this API by injecting the class directly in the constructor.
 It is registered as a service and will be retrieved by the :php:`LoaderRegistry` in the DI cache.